vmware-tanzu/velero/design/cli-install-changes.md

 - commands will also work by swapping the operation/resource.
 - the "object" of a command is an argument, and flags are strictly for modifiers (example: `backup get my-backup` and not `backup get --name my-backup`)

+All commands will include the `--dry-run` flag, which can be used to output yaml files containing the commands' configuration for resource creation or patching.

+`--dry-run                                    generate resources, but don't send them to the cluster.
+Use with -o.
+Optional.`

+The `--help` and `--output` flags will also be included for all commands, omitted below for brevity.

 Below is the proposed set of new commands to setup and configure Velero.

-1) `velero`
+1) `velero config`

 ```
-      init                                           Configure up the namespace, RBAC, deployment, etc., but does not add any external plugins, BSL/VSL definitions.
+      server                                         Configure up the namespace, RBAC, deployment, etc., but does not add any external plugins, BSL/VSL definitions.
 This would be the minimum set of commands to get the Velero server up and running and ready to accept other configurations.
-        --dry-run                                    generate resources, but don't send them to the cluster.
-Use with -o.
-Optional.
         --label-columns stringArray                  a comma-separated list of labels to be displayed as columns
         --show-labels                                show labels in the last column
         --image string                               image to use for the Velero and restic server pods.
 Optional. (default "velero/velero:latest")